 If you do not have a TEFL or similar certification, do not worry.
 The ESL job sites often have tie-ups with companies or agencies that provide the certification.
 You might even get a discount if you apply via the sites!
 Even if they have not tied up with TEFL providers, the sites often guide you on why and how important it is to get your credentials burnished.

 Several ESL job sites provide valuable teaching aids.
 This includes lesson plans, classroom activities, tips on how to conduct classes.
-Some of the sites even include specific topics like grammar, verbal quizzes and phrases.
-These tips/resources can be very useful to first-time teachers.
+Some of the sites even include specific topics like grammar, verbal quizzes, and phrases.
+These tips/resources can be handy to first-time teachers.

 How to Shortlist the Websites for TEFL, ESL & International English Teaching Jobs Abroad?